-FCL has designed and developed several PCB-based circuits with architectures down to discrete components and ICs, but not IC design itself.
-The circuit functions have included: RF, digital and mixed signal, including field programmable gate array (FPGA) interfacing, but not including the FPGA design itself.
-The IC functions have included: attenuators, phase shifters, synthesizers, IQ modulators, Ethernet interfaces, amplifiers, diplexers, switches and a range of ADCs and DACs.
+FCL has supported clients with many RF and microwave specialisations on projects ranging from circuit level (PCB) design through to the implementation of major fixed and mobile deployable systems.
+This has included the design and development of several PCB-based circuits with architectures down to discrete components and ICs.
+The circuit functions included: RF, digital and mixed signal and field programmable gate array (FPGA) interfacing.
+The IC functions have included: attenuators, phase shifters, synthesizers, IQ modulators, Ethernet interfaces, amplifiers, diplexers, switches and a range of sampling ADCs and DACs.

 At system level, FCL has been a key member of a client's team responsible for the implementation of a major communications subsystem, part of a large defence ministry procurement using frequencies from HF to microwaves.
-Other systems projects have been with point to point line-of-sight (LOS) mixrowave digital communications and satellite communications (ground and space based equipment).
+Other systems projects have been with point to point line-of-sight (LOS) microwave digital communications and satellite communications (ground and space based equipment).

 The active components have encompassed amplifiers, synthesised signal generators, oscillators, VCOs and signal conversion ICs (ADCs and DACs).
 The active (discrete) devices have included silicon bipolar, field effect transistors (FETs), junction FETs (JFETs), metal semiconductor FETs (MESFETs), metal oxide semiconductor FETs (MOSFETs) and pseudomorphic high electron mobility transistors (PHEMTs).
 Several amplifiers have been developed: low noise (MESFET and PHEMT), class AB power amplifiers and general purpose examples.
 VHF and UHF oscillators have initially been developed as free running versions based on the Clapp and Colpitts architectures and then converted to voltage control (VCOs) by adding abrupt and hyper-abrupt varactor tuning diodes with suitable biassing.

 The passive components encountered include: antennas, couplers, splitters, filters, diplexers, duplexers, circulators, modulators and transmission lines of various types.
-FCL has a good grasp of transmission line theory and many of the different field types including transverse electric-magnetic (TEM), quasi-TEM and non-TEM modes (TE and TM conductor and dielectric waveguides).
-Examples include: coaxial cables, microstrip, co-planar waveguide, stripline, conductor waveguide (rectangular and elliptical) and dielectric waveguides (optical fibre).
+FCL provides excellent support for transmission line theory and many of the different propagating wave types including transverse electric-magnetic (TEM), quasi-TEM and non-TEM modes (TE and TM in conductor and dielectric waveguides).
+Examples include: coaxial cables, microstrip, co-planar waveguide, co-planar strips, edge coupled stripline, conductor waveguide (rectangular and elliptical) and dielectric waveguides (optical fibre).
 One project was dedicated to 'beam' waveguide.
-This achieved particularly low loss transmission at millimetre wave frequencies using Gaussian-Laguerre quasi-TEM beams utilising dielectric lenses and ellipsoid profiled reflectors.
+This achieved particularly low loss transmission at millimetre wave frequencies above 30 GHz using Gaussian-Laguerre beams utilising dielectric lenses and ellipsoidally profiled reflectors.

-Much of FCL's work has been with microwave (passive reflector) and active antennas.
+Much of FCL's work has been with microwave (passive reflector) and active (phased array) antennas.
 The passive examples included cassegrain, Gregorian and parabolic offset feeds: designed, built and tested, operating at Ka-band.
 These used corrugated (scalar) horns, conical 'Potter' horns and quasi-optic (reflector and lens) beam waveguides to provide the feeds.
 The far field radiation tests gave excellent results for gain, directivity, cross polar isolation and sidelobe performance.
 FCL has also specified passive microwave antennas for ground-satellite links and line-of-sight (LOS) digital terrestrial microwave links.

 FCL has developed double balanced mixers including characterisation and optimisation of the internal ferrite transformers for local oscillator isolation, conversion loss and noise figure.
 This work has spun off into the development of 'traditional' and transmission line transformers, using high frequency ferrite formers, for use in combiners and splitters as well as mixers.
 At microwave frequencies on microstrip FCL has developed balanced push-pull mixers using branch line couplers and packaged Schottky diodes, single ended mixers and active mixers .